-While B-schools do not publish any data in terms of minimum GRE score requirement for their graduate business programs, the ETS GRE Comparison Tool for Business Schools is a readily available tool which helps applicants understand and interpret GRE scores in the context of GMAT scores.
+While B-schools do not publish any data in terms of minimum GRE score requirement for their graduate business programs, the ETS GRE Comparison Tool for Business Schools is a readily available tool that helps applicants understand and interpret GRE scores in the context of GMAT scores.
 The tool calculates a predicted GMAT score based on an applicant’s GRE Verbal Reasoning and Quantitative Reasoning scores.
 The tool does not calculate the exact GMAT score but a predicted score range of the GMAT score.
-You can log on to https://www.ets.org/gre/institutions/about/mba/comparison_tool to get an approximation of your GMAT score based on your GRE score.

 Please visit the nearest Manya-The Princeton Review center to interact with our faculty/counselor who will assist you in identifying the most suitable Business school options with a GRE score.

 Learn top experienced tips to ace the GRE: Download our FREE, Complete Study Guide to the GRE!Book your Free Counselling Session now!